 And once this Pandemic will be over, you can also book a holiday in Fabio’s B&B.

-They are not new to cooking courses, generally held on site, but in order to answer a constantly growing demand during Covid-19 pandemic, they are working to offer online courses in the near future.
+They are not new to cooking courses, generally held on-site, but in order to answer a constantly growing demand during the Covid-19 pandemic, they are working to offer online courses in the near future.
 So my suggestion is to check on their website because online courses are about to be scheduled.